Tell me if this sounds familiar.

 I said a little.
 I don’t work miracles. 😉

 Okay no more excuses, yo.
 In order to make a change, you’ve got to do the work and put in a lil’ effort.
 Are you willing to try something different in the hope that you’ll have better results?
-If the answer to that question was a “YES” (and if you’re also a night-owl like me who can’t seem to be coaxed to bed any earlier than 12 am), a new morning routine is exactly what you need, friend.
-Try incorporating the steps below into your new routine — and if you know of any more helpful tips or advice, please feel free to share in the comments.
-Let’s get it!
+If the answer to that question was a “YES” (and if you’re also a night-owl like me who can’t seem to get in bed any earlier than 12 am), a new morning routine is exactly what you need, friend.
+Try incorporating the steps below into your new routine—and if you know of any more helpful tips or advice, please feel free to share in the comments.

 1 | Make a to-do list.